OldManUmby/DND.SRD.Wiki/pages/12.spellcasting/default.md

 A creature can move through the wall, albeit slowly and painfully.
 For every 1 foot a creature moves through the wall, it must spend 4 feet of movement.
 Furthermore, the first time a creature enters the wall on a turn or ends its turn there, the creature must make a Dexterity saving throw.
 It takes 7d8 slashing damage on a failed save, or half as much damage on a successful one.

-**_At Higher Levels._** When you cast this spell using a spell slot of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.
+**_At Higher Levels_**.
+When you cast this spell using a spell slot of 7th level or higher, both types of damage increase by 1d8 for each slot level above 6th.

 ##### Warding Bond